 Western Australia

-WAREHOUSEMEN’S LIENS ACT 1952

-Warehousemen’s Liens Act Regulations and Rules of Court 1952.
+Warehousemen’s Liens Act 1952

-Crown Law Department,

-Perth, 11th February 1953.

-HIS Excellency the Governor in Executive Council, acting pursuant to the provisions of the Warehousemen’s Liens Act 1952, has been pleased to make the regulations and rules of court set out in the Schedule hereunder:

-H. SHEAN,

-Under Secretary for Law.

-Part I

 Warehousemen’s Liens Regulations 1952

+[Heading deleted in Gazette 24 Aug 2007 p.
+4319.]

 1. Citation

-These regulations may be cited as the Warehousemen’s Liens Act Regulations and Rules of Court 1952.
+These regulations may be cited as the Warehousemen’s Liens Regulations 1952.

-2. Definitions

-In these regulations, unless the context otherwise requires —

-“Act” means the Warehousemen’s Liens Act 1952;

-“warehouseman” means a person lawfully engaged in the business of storing goods as a bailee for hire or reward.

-Part II
+[Regulation 1 amended in Gazette 24 Aug 2007 p.
+4320.]

+[2.
+Repealed in Gazette 24 Aug 2007 p.
+4320.]

+[Heading deleted in Gazette 24 Aug 2007 p.
+4320.]

 3. Notice of Claim Section 6 (1) (a)

-A claim by a person to be the owner of goods deposited with a warehouseman or of an interest in them shall be in accordance with Form 1 in the Appendix to these regulations.
+A claim by a person to be the owner of goods deposited with a warehouseman or of an interest in them shall be in accordance with Schedule 1 Form 1.

+[Regulation 3 amended in Gazette 24 Aug 2007 p.
+4320.]

 4. Notice of Lien Section 6 (2)

-The notice of the lien given by the warehouseman within three months after the date of the deposit of the goods shall be in accordance with Form 2 in the Appendix to these regulations.
+The notice of the lien given by the warehouseman within 3 months after the date of the deposit of the goods shall be in accordance with Schedule 1 Form 2.

+[Regulation 4 amended in Gazette 24 Aug 2007 p.
+4320.]

 5. Notice by advertisement Section 9 (3) (a)

-(1) Where a person to whom a notice may be given pursuant to the provisions of section six or seven of the Act is unknown to the warehouseman, or where no address of the person is known to the warehouseman, the notice may be given by advertisement.
+(1) Where a person to whom a notice may be given pursuant to the provisions of section 6 or 7 of the Act is unknown to the warehouseman, or where no address of the person is known to the warehouseman, the notice may be given by advertisement.

-(2) The advertisement shall include a full copy of the notice and shall be published —

-at least twice with an interval between the advertisements of at least seven days,

-in a newspaper circulating in the locality where the premises of the warehouseman is situated, and, if the newspaper is not a daily newspaper, in a daily newspaper circulating in the City of Perth.
+(2) The advertisement shall include a full copy of the notice and shall be published at least twice with an interval between the advertisements of at least 7 days in a newspaper circulating in the locality where the premises of the warehouseman is situated, and, if the newspaper is not a daily newspaper, in a daily newspaper circulating in the City of Perth.

 (3) The notice shall be deemed to have been given on the day upon which the last of the advertisements was published.

+[Regulation 5 amended in Gazette 24 Aug 2007 p.
+4320.]

 6. Statement of Account Section 10 (4)

 (1) The duplicate copies of the statement of account required to be furnished in accordance with section 10 (4) of the Act shall be verified by a statutory declaration made by the warehouseman or by some competent person on his behalf.

-(2) The warehouseman at the time of paying the surplus into a local Court or to the Treasurer as the case may be shall also furnish to the Local Court or the Treasurer the following particulars in writing: —
+(2) The warehouseman at the time of paying the surplus into a Magistrates Court or to the Treasurer as the case may be shall also furnish to the Magistrates Court or the Treasurer the following particulars in writing —

-(a) The date of deposit of the goods.
+(a) the date of deposit of the goods;

-(b) The name and address of the person who deposited such goods and the name and address of the owner thereof and of every person claiming to be the owner thereof or of any interest therein including the name and address of the grantee of the goods under any bill of sale of which the warehouseman has notice.
+(b) the name and address of the person who deposited such goods and the name and address of the owner thereof and of every person claiming to be the owner thereof or of any interest therein including the name and address of the grantee of the goods under any bill of sale of which the warehouseman has notice;

-(c) Full particulars known to the warehouseman of all of such claims.
+(c) full particulars known to the warehouseman of all of such claims;

-(d) Full particulars of all searches made by or on behalf of the warehouseman under the Bills of Sale Act 1899, as amended by subsequent Acts, and of the results of such searches.
+(d) full particulars of all searches made by or on behalf of the warehouseman under the Bills of Sale Act 1899 and of the results of such searches;

-(e) Such other information relating to the transaction as may be known to the warehouseman.
+(e) such other information relating to the transaction as may be known to the warehouseman.

+[Regulation 6 amended in Gazette 24 Aug 2007 p.
+4320-1.]

-7. Penalty
+7. Offence

-A person who commits a breach of these regulations is guilty of an offence.
-Penalty ten pounds.
+A person who contravenes a provision of these regulations commits an offence.